Skip to main content

 Community Feed

-Public climbs from followed users and nearby gyms appear in the Gyms tab.
+Public climbs from followed users and nearby gyms appear in the feed.
 Video plays inline; likes and comments work in a tap.

 Sendit gym screen